abpio/abp-commercial-docs/en/guides/openiddict-deployment.md

 ### Behind Load Balancer

-If you are  using Nginx or Kubernetes Nginx Ingress, you may need to forward the headers.
+You may need to forward the headers if you are using [Nginx](https://www.nginx.com/) or [Kubernetes Nginx Ingress](https://github.com/kubernetes/ingress-nginx).
 Configure the options in the **ConfigureServices** method of `AuthServerModule`:

 ```csharp
 Configure<ForwardedHeadersOptions>(options =>
 {